 Sanaz held the post of Director for the Newark Arts Education Roundtable (NAER), a collective impact organization designed to increase access and participation in arts education in Newark.
 While leading the organization she doubled the funds raised, increased engagement, and implemented an NEA grant to develop a common evaluation tool.
 Prior to her work with the NAER, Ms. Hojreh spent sixteen years at the New Jersey Performing Arts Center, including a decade as the Assistant Vice President for Arts Education.
 She was responsible for leading the Center’s arts training programs for youth, as well as the Passport to Culture SchoolTime and FamilyTime Performance Series.
 During her tenure, these programs served over a million children, families and educators.

-A Phi Beta Kappa graduate of Rutgers University, Ms. Hojreh earned degrees in Theater Arts and Business, holds a certificate from Columbia University’s Emerging Leaders Program, and received certification from Lakeside Global Institute as a Trauma Competent Professiona
+A Phi Beta Kappa graduate of Rutgers University, Ms. Hojreh earned degrees in Theater Arts and Business, holds a certificate from Columbia University’s Emerging Leaders Program, and received certification from Lakeside Global Institute as a Trauma Competent Professional.

 Wendy is the Executive Director of Arts Ed NJ.
 She served 17 years at the Geraldine R. Dodge Foundation.
 During her tenure, Wendy worked in Dodge’s Arts grantmaking area, then went on to lead Dodge’s Education and Technical Assistance programs.
 She has been a champion of the transformative power of arts education both for students and educators and is a committed advocate for more quality arts.
 She worked with researcher Dr. Deborah Ward to develop an arts education data collection dashboard, collective arts education survey tools, and an evaluation training series.

 She has led statewide initiatives advancing arts integration and culturally relevant and responsive practices, especially for children attending New Jersey’s most historically under-resourced school districts.
 She worked with Sanaz Hojreh and a team of arts education leaders to produce the New Jersey’s Arts Integration Think and Do Workbook.
-While at the Foundation, Wendy developed sequential adult learning opportunities to help ensure nonprofit staff and boards deepen their organizational impact and most recently worked on an equity-focused
+While at the Foundation, Wendy developed sequential adult learning opportunities to help ensure nonprofit staff and boards deepen their organizational impact.
+Ms. Liscow is a Qualified Administrator of the Intercultural Development Inventory.

 After receiving her Education degree from the University of Michigan, and prior to joining the Foundation staff in 2003, Wendy worked for 25 years as a professional theatre administrator, director, dramaturg, and producer.
 She was associate artistic director, dramaturg, and resident director of George Street Playhouse in New Brunswick for 12 years, and then served as the director of programs and services for the New Jersey Theatre Alliance.
 She has served on many boards, advisory boards, and committees over the years, most recently on the Arts Education Partnership’s newly established Equity Committee, the Arts Education Impact group at Grantmakers for Education, Arts Ed Newark, Arts for Any Given Child Trenton, and the Newark STEAM coalition.
 She is a 2021 recipient of the Lifetime Achievement NJ Governor’s Award.